uon-language/specification/spec.md

 ### Information Model

 The *UON™* information model is shown by this figure below.
-Each item that composes *UON* object tree is  a `Type` that may have several properties.
+Each item that composes the *UON* object tree is  a `Type` that may have several properties attached to it.
 The content can be either a `Scalar` or a `Collection` of items.

 Three kind of properties exists:

 * Presentation properties
 * Validation properties
 * Application properties
-*

 ![](assets/information-model.png)

 ### Symbol Pairs